Unclogging a tub drain is one of those tasks requiring a little bit of ingenuity and a little bit of elbow grease.

 Better news: Anybody can learn how to unclog a tub drain — and they should.
 It’s one of the basic functions of modern living — like knowing how to change a tire.

-Get in touch with Meticulous Plumbing in Portland if you have any questions about this or any other plumbing-related task.
+If you have any questions about this or any other plumbing-related task, get in touch with Meticulous Plumbing in Portland.
 We’re happy to help and to offer solutions.

 We can diagnose and solve any plumbing problem you may have, including those involving: